 The Academy can offer official IMI Qualified Assessment Programs (QAP’s).
-During the IMI Certification assessment, the performance based on a roleplay, as well as actual practice and knowledge are assessed.
-Mediators who pass the QAP can become IMI certified and / or ADR- register Associate or Full Certified Mediator.
+During the IMI Certification assessment, there is a performance based part with a roleplay (1) and also an interview (2) on the actual practice and knowledge are assessed.
+Mediators who pass the assessment can become IMI Certified and / or ADR- register Associate or Full Certified Mediator.

 IMI Certification is for experienced mediators who have completed at least 20 mediations or 200 hours mediating actual cases in practice in the 3 years prior to taking the assessment.

 A. Candidates need to prepare documents meant to be send to the assessor(s)

 Strength-weakness analysis of themselves as mediator.
 The self-assessment